Cross campus studies Vietnam

 RMIT International University Vietnam is the Asian hub of RMIT University, operating from campuses in Hanoi and Ho Chi Minh City.

-- Apply now for semester one in Vietnam: applications due 1 November
+- Apply now for Semester Two (June start) in Vietnam: applications due 1 March

 - Cheap cost of living

 - Easy to match your academic programs for credit

 Cross-campus study at RMIT Vietnam involves studying for one or two or even three semesters at the RMIT campuses in Hanoi or Ho Chi Minh City.

 The teaching environment at RMIT Vietnam means classes are small and highly personalised, allowing students ready access to academic staff.
 Academic staff is internationally qualiﬁed and many staff members also have extensive industry-relevant experience.
 Teaching staff come from a wide range of countries including Australia, Canada, New Zealand, Singapore, Thailand, the United Kingdom and the United States.
 The programs take a student-centred approach and all courses are delivered in English.
 The programs are designed by academic staff from RMIT University, Melbourne and the delivery and assessment of the program is quality-assured by RMIT Melbourne.

 Many disciplines are offered, including: Accountancy, Business Information Systems, Information Technology, Multimedia Systems, Commerce, Professional Communication, MBA and MBA Executive programs, Electronic & Computer Engineering, Fashion and Textiles Merchandising, and Project Management.

 Planning your studies at RMIT Vietnam is easy; simply refer to the course guides in your Program Structure on the RMIT website to check which courses are offered at the Vietnam campuses.
 If you do not study any of the above programs, you could use your University Electives to study a semester or year overseas.

 If you are an undergraduate or postgraduate student and you would like to participate you must: